-- 1) Double-click on the embedded spreadsheet to open editing mode. - 2) Select the columns for deletion on the embedded spreadsheet. - 3) Delete the selected columns using one of the following methods: - Go to Sheet > Delete Columns on the Menu bar.
+- 1) Double-click on the embedded spreadsheet to open editing mode. - 2) Select the columns for deletion on the embedded spreadsheet. - 3) Delete the selected columns using one of the following methods: - Go to Sheet > Delete Columns on the Menu bar. - Right-click in the column header for the selected columns and select Delete Columns from the context menu. - Open the Delete Cells dialog (Figure 219) and select Delete entire column(s). - 4) When editing the embedded spreadsheet is complete, click anywhere outside the border to exit edit editing mode and save the changes.

-Figure 217: Append Sheet dialog
+Figure 220: Append Sheet dialog